 One of the most ingenious marketing ideas to get more customers to your store during Halloween is creating a scary video that pranks your customers.
 You can partner up with other local businesses to run this scary video beacon campaign.
 On the markdown card, you can easily embed the YouTube video for shoppers to click on.
 Take inspiration from Snickers that produces scary videos as part of their Halloween marketing campaign every year that garner a ton of hits.

-The average American spends $165.14 on Thanksgiving according to LendEDU.
-Consumers that pay for plane rides and hotel rooms end up spending a little more.
+The average American will spend $175.65 on Thanksgiving according to LendEDU in 2018 which is up from last year where the average American spent $165.14.
+Consumers that pay for plane rides and hotel rooms end up spending a little more or about 21% of the total expenditure.
 But, Thanksgiving weekend also includes some serious shopping for Black Friday which is easily the most popular holiday for shoppers to spend money on.
 Along with Thanksgiving, businesses can also get a jump on Black Friday and Cyber Monday.

 7 best Thanksgiving marketing campaigns for small and medium businesses